Radiator change on Austin Mini

 Engage the upper hose on the thermostat housing.
 Push firmly by hand.

-Fit the 2 clamps in their final locations and tighten them.
+Fit the 2 clips in their final locations and tighten them.
 Use the 8 mm socket spanner.

 Op 25

-Fit the clamp (GHC811) on the lower hose without tightening it.
+Fit the hose clip (GHC811) on the lower hose without tightening it.

 Engage the hose on the radiator.
 Push firmly by hand.